How We Used Shares of Coca-Cola to Teach

 The Coca-Cola direct stock purchase and dividend reinvestment plan account has had only a little more than $6,000 contributed to it, consisting of that original share of Coke stock I purchased and the $600 my parents saved for my sister each year (roughly $1.65 per day).
 Yet, the account is worth nearly $8,000.
 The $2,000 profit resulted from the underlying strength of the company’s brand, plain vanilla savings, dividend reinvestment and dollar cost averaging.
 That represents not only keeping pace with inflation but also earning a a 3.5% real return even though the stock price hasn’t budged.
 At the same time, many Americans call the past ten years the “lost decade”.

-The purpose was for her to see stocks as businesses just like the one our parents owned (which was still a tiny, struggling start-up at the time) and not electronic blips on a computer screen that just moved around in some arbitrary fashion.
+The purpose was for her to see stocks as businesses just like the one our parents owned (which was still a small start-up in its relative infancy as a stand-alone, full-time business at the time) and not electronic blips on a computer screen that just moved around in some arbitrary fashion.
 You focus on the business and pay a rational price; over time, the market should reflect that value in most cases, even if it takes years.

 What the Future Holds for the Coca-Cola Direct Stock Purchase Plan and DRIP Holdings